alexmanrique/blog/_posts/2020-08-09-remarkable-features-java-14.md

 }

 ```
 Notice that we don't have to do the cast like in previous versions.
-This will reduce the bolierplate code that we had to do everytime that we were using an instanceof.
+This will reduce the bolierplate code that we had to do everytime that we were using an `instanceof`.

-My personal opinion here is that Java code that is using `instanceof` has poor design and is not using <a href="https://www.w3schools.com/java/java_polymorphism.asp">polimorphism</a> the right way.
+In my opinion, Java code that is using `instanceof` has poor design and is not using <a href="https://www.w3schools.com/java/java_polymorphism.asp">polimorphism</a> the right way.
 However, If you have to deal with instanceof in your legacy code you can take advantage of this new feature ;)

 More info in <a href="https://openjdk.java.net/jeps/305">JEP 305</a> link.